dtavizondykstra/MovieRecommenderStaticWebApp/README.md

 ## How It Works

 1. **Data Preparation**:
-    - Aggregates tags and average rating,  and then combines them with genres and movie title to create a feature set for each movie.
+    - Aggregates tags and average rating for each movie,  and then combines them with the movie genre and title to create a feature set for each movie.
     - Calculates cosine similarity scores between movies.

 2. **Recommendation Function**: